Orrell Park: Transport and local amenities

 The area's main link to Liverpool City Centre is Orrell Park railway station which was built in 1906 and today is part of the Merseyrail metro system.
-Trains usually run from early morning until midnight every 20 minutes or so.
+Trains run from early morning every 15 minutes until the late evening, after which a 30 minute service runs until midnight.
 A number of bus routes run directly to the city centre from nearby Walton Vale which is around a 10-minute walk from the Orrell Park area.

 A popular nightclub and concert venue, The Orrell Park Bar (formerly a ballroom built in 1927 and still known locally as the "OPB"), is located in the district.
 Rory Storm and the Hurricanes, Ringo Starr, and Jerry Lee Lewis have performed there.
 Orrell Park is also home to Devonfield Gardens, a Green Flag Award winner, and the smallest of such in England, which regularly hosts community events.

 Orrell Park Community Centre is over 40 years old, and has a wide range of activities, classes and free events.
 It is situated opposite Orrell Park train station and has its own car park for visitors.

 The Orrell Park Hotel is a 12-bedroomed, family-run hotel, on Orrell Lane.
-The hotel was previously two large Edwardian residential houses which were converted into a hotel in 1971.
-The Hotel was re-opened in 2013 following refurbishment and in 2024 opened a restaurant called Saurus which serves a variety of tapas dishes.
+The hotel was previously two large Edwardian residential houses which were converted into a hotel in 1962.
+The Hotel was re-opened in 2013 following refurbishment and in 2024 opened a restaurant called Sarus which serves a variety of tapas dishes.

-Other local amenities include The Cuckoo Pub, The Windsor Pub and the Carlton Bingo Social Club.
-There is also a local ASDA supermarket located on Orrell Lane with a variety of small local shops located along both Orrell Lane and Moss Lane which are the two central thoroughfares of the area.
+Other local amenities include The Cuckoo Pub and The Windsor Pub.
+There is also a local ASDA supermarket located on Orrell Lane with a variety of small local shops, restaurants and bars located along both Orrell Lane and Moss Lane which are the two central thoroughfares of the area.